isomerpages/govtech-gobusiness-main/pages/ipgrow/questel.md

 <a name='testimonials'></a>
 ### Testimonials

-*"The map of the world with countries highlighted by patent coverage is a particularly helpful tool when providing internal reports or answering requests for updates."* - Alessandro Cervi and Margherita Chierici, TTO Manager, Policlinico di Milano’s Technology Transfer Office (TTO).
+*"The map of the world with countries highlighted by patent coverage is a particularly helpful tool when providing internal reports or answering requests for updates."* - Alessandro Cervi and Margherita Chierici, TTO Manager, Policlinico di Milano's Technology Transfer Office (TTO).

 *"The representativeness of the data compared to other patent databases is a big advantage of Orbit Intelligence for RIEPL.
 That includes the ability to upload data on applications/patents for inventions and utility models of foreign applicants to the Russian patent office, to build graphs with the ability to highlight different parameters."* - Irina Ilina, Professor, Director, RIEPL.